ticofab/simple-play-websocket-server/README.md

 * Concurrent.unicast
 * Channel push

-I wrote a presentation about WebSockets in Play!.
-Find it [here on SlideShare](http://www.slideshare.net/FabioTiriticco/websocket-wiith-scala-and-play-framework).
+You can find a simple client to test this at my repository [Simple Websocket Client](https://github.com/ticofab/simple-websocket-client).
+I wrote a presentation about WebSockets in Play, you can find it [here on SlideShare](http://www.slideshare.net/FabioTiriticco/websocket-wiith-scala-and-play-framework).

 ## LICENSE